 An announcement will be made via our newsletter and social media once the Swim Program has a firm date for restart.

 For Outdoor Training, sports are allowed to resume organized practices and activities according to the Return to Play documents that were approved for each sport.
 Triathlon’s Return to Play Approval still requires physical distancing of 2m to be maintained at all times, but allows coached practices and workout group sizes of up to 10 people.
 For larger workouts, program athletes are required to split into smaller groups to abide by the max 10 regulation.

 Coaches or workout leaders are required to have hand sanitizer and PPE available at all workouts.
 Triathlon Manitoba can provide such packages to programs if needed.

-We expect there will be more updates to share over the coming days.
 Triathlon Manitoba will continue working with Sport Manitoba, Swim Manitoba, Manitoba Cycling Association and Athletics Manitoba to ensure the restart of our sport happens in the most responsible way.